Superficial peroneal nerve

 Branches and supply

-- medial cutaneous branch (larger, supplies the medial dorsal skin of the foot)
+medial dorsal cutaneous branch (larger, supplies the medial dorsal skin of the foot)